sebv/node-wd-sync/doc/template/README-template.md

 # wd-sync

+NOTE: API change in 1.0.0, see section below.

 A synchronous version with a nice api of [wd](http://github.com/admc/wd), the lightweight  [WebDriver / Selenium2](http://seleniumhq.org/projects/webdriver/) client for node.js, built using  [node-fibers](http://github.com/laverdet/node-fibers).